gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{@$F$-distribution}
 The output provides us with $F(2, 20)=56.43$ and a p-value of $5.979*10^{-9}$ (p-value $<0.00001$) and strong evidence against the null hypothesis.
-Thus, there is strong evidence that at least one of the two slope coefficients (*Max.Temp*'s or *Elevation*'s) is different from 0 in the population of SNOTEL sites in Montana on this date.
+Thus, there is strong evidence against the null hypothesis that the true slopes for the two predictors are 0 and so we would conclude that at least one of the two slope coefficients (*Max.Temp*'s or *Elevation*'s) is different from 0 in the population of SNOTEL sites in Montana on this date.
-While this test is a little bit interesting and a good indicator of something interesting in the model, the moment you see this result, you want to know more about each predictor variable.
+While this test is a little bit interesting and a good indicator of something interesting existing in the model, the moment you see this result, you want to know more about each predictor variable.
 If neither predictor variable is important, we will discover that in the $t$-tests for each coefficient and so our general recommendation is to start there.